FAQs

 We both very much respect and encourage people to do MBSR training.
 There are several key differences between MBSR and our training.
 One is pedagogy.
 While we offer recommended ways to organize introductions to meditation, we are not training people to teach a set protocol.
 We supply teachings and practices, and then encourage trainees to bring their own style and strengths to shape how and what they teach in different formats and populations.
 Some may integrate mindfulness and compassion training into their psychotherapy practice, some may incorporate it into multicultural trainings in corporations, some may teach children in classrooms, some may do online courses, and so on.
 There’s also a difference in content.
 MBSR initially focused on pain and stress relief and on medical settings, though this has since been expanded.

 In our training, while we deal with pain and stress, we also bring a strong focus to working with emotions, trauma, and relationships.
 Our course explores a range of meditations that awaken the heart—lovingkindness, forgiveness, compassion.
 We pay much attention to ethical behavior and emphasize the direct relationship between inner awakening and social activism and transformation.
-Finally, while secular and nonreligious, this program explicitly explores the spiritual dimensions of our being, and our full potential for spiritual realization.
+Finally, while secular and nonreligious, this program explicitly explores the spiritual dimensions of our being and our full potential for spiritual realization.

 “If every 8-year-old in the world is taught meditation, we will eliminate violence from the world within one generation.”